GKZ-system of the 2-loop self energy with 4 propagators: Abstract

 \section{Abstract}

-Applying the system of linear partial differential equations derived from Mellin-Barnes representations and Miller's transformation, we present GKZ-system of Feynman integral of the 2-loop self energy diagram with 4 propagators.
-The codimension of derived GKZ-system equals the number of independent dimensionless ratios among the external momentum squared and virtual mass squared.
-In total 536 hypergeometric functions are obtained in neighborhoods of origin and infinity, in which 30 linearly independent hypergeometric functions whose convergent regions have non-empty intersection constitute a fundamental solution system in a proper subset of the whole parameter space.
+Applying the system of linear partial differential equations derived from the Mellin-Barnes representation and the Miller transformation, we present the GKZ-system of the Feynman integral of the 2-loop self energy diagram with 4 propagators.
+The codimension of the derived GKZ-system equals the number of independent dimensionless ratios among the external momentum squared and virtual mass squared.
+In total 536 hypergeometric functions are obtained in the neighborhoods of the origin and infinity, in which 30 linearly independent hypergeometric functions whose convergent regions have nonempty intersection constitute a fundamental solution system in a proper subset of the whole parameter space.

 \keywords{Feynman integral, Linear partial differential equation, GKZ-hypergeometric system}